sakshiy08/Monte-Carlo-Simulation-of-Particle-Dynamics-and-Energy-Evolution-in-a-2D-Grid/README.md

 This part of the code uses the Metropolis Monte Carlo method to simulate the movement of particles within the matrix.
 The key aspects of this process are:

 + **Random Selection of Particles:**
      The code randomly selects a particle within the matrix to move.
-Particles can be neutral (0), negatively charged (-1), or positively charged (1).
+Particles can be neutral (0), negatively charged (-1), or positively charged (1)

 + **Movement Direction:**
      A random direction is chosen for the particle to move (left, right, up, or down).
-This is determined by generating a random number and using it to select one of the four possible directions.
+This is determined by generating a random number and using it to select one of the four possible directions

 + **Periodic Boundary Conditions:**
      The code applies periodic boundary conditions to ensure particles that move out of one side of the matrix re-enter from the opposite side.
-This simulates a continuous, unbounded space.
+This simulates a continuous, unbounded space

 + **Swapping Positions:**
-     If the selected direction leads to an empty position (value 2), the particle is moved to the new position, and the old position is marked as empty.
+     If the selected direction leads to an empty position (value 2), the particle is moved to the new position, and the old position is marked as empty

 + **Iteration:**
-     The process is repeated for a defined number of steps, allowing particles to move multiple times and achieve a more realistic simulation of dynamic movement.
+     The process is repeated for a defined number of steps, allowing particles to move multiple times and achieve a more realistic simulation of dynamic movement

 **KT Value:** The KT value (related to thermal energy) can be adjusted to influence the likelihood of particle movement